SciML/DiffEqDevDocs.jl/docs/src/alg_dev/convergence.md

 * `timeseries_steps`: Denotes the steps to save at if `save_timeseries=true`.
 Default is 1
 * `alg`: The algorithm to test.
 Defaults to "EM".

-## Poisson

-`test_convergence(dxs::AbstractArray,prob::PoissonProblem)`

-Tests the convergence of the solver algorithm on the given Poisson problem with dxs as given.
-Uses the square mesh [0,1]x[0,1].

-### Keyword Arguments

-* `solver`: Which solver to use.
-Default is "Direct".

-## Heat

-test_convergence(dts::AbstractArray,dxs::AbstractArray,prob::AbstractHeatProblem,convergence_axis)

-Tests the convergence of the solver algorithm on the given Heat problem with the dts and dxs as given.
-Uses the square mesh [0,1]x[0,1].
-The convergence axis is the axis along which convergence is calculated.
-For example, when testing dt convergence, `convergence_axis = dts`.

-### Keyword Arguments

-* `T`: The final time.
-Defaults to 1
-* `alg`: The algorithm to test.
-Default is "Euler".

-## Utilities

 ### Order Estimation

 `calc𝒪estimates(error::Vector{Number})``